 To improve the quality and accessibility of home learning for all students alongside greater use of laptops during the school day.
-To work alongside subject leads to ensure all home learning set is accessible for all students and those without ICT are supported in accessing work set and online learning facilities are provided after school.
+Working alongside subject leads to ensure all home learning set is accessible for all students and those without ICT are supported in accessing work set and online learning facilities are provided after school.
+Laptops provided to year 11 students that were unable to access one at home.
+The greater use of online programs such as sparx maths and the continued use of satchel, so both parents and students could track their progress.
 1 Lead for T&L to monitor targeted interventions to improve performance of PP student across English and maths.
 Monitor data to assess impact and track progress of PP students.
-Regular learning walks across intervention groups facilitated by the lead for T&L. Network meetings with subject leads and the intervention leads for English and maths to share best practice for disadvantaged students in our school.
-1 Pilot the teaching strategy of TPR Storytelling (Teaching Proficiency through Reading and Storytelling or TPRS) - a method of teaching foreign languages.
-TPRS lessons use a mixture of reading and storytelling to help students learn a foreign language in a classroom setting.
-Use this method to support PP students who are otherwise able to grasp the con- cepts in English.
-MFL team to attend CPD courses to embed this practice.
-If suc- cessful whole school training to follow.
+Regular learning walks across intervention groups facilitated by the lead for T&L. These can all be found on our QA cycle and the use of termly data tracking of PP students to iden- tify new areas of need and success.
+Network meetings with subject leads have been organised and the intervention leads for English and maths to share best practice for disadvantaged students in our school.
 1 CPD training in mathematics on use of manipulatives and pictorial representations.
 To support teachers to be able to give students with a lower base level of numer- acy more ways to picture new concepts, this will reduce their cognitive load and promote deeper conceptual understanding for PP students KS3-5.
+MPT has also in- cluding traning to his department to enable greater enagement for weakest learn- ers.
 2 GCSE Revision guides have been purchased for all year 11 and 13 PP students in all areas Support students with purchased revision guides to use alongside teaching, support with homework and potential home learning.
-French/Spanish Grammar and translation workbook provided to A Level PP students (2x French; 1x Spanish) 4 Targeted year 11 tutoring programme to support those PP students who are identified as underachieving Intervention timetable with paid specialists to tutor PP students after school: Subsequent improvement in grades for students with PP Reduce the gap between target grade for PP students Tailored support in smaller groups Greater interaction with class teacher to suit the needs of the students with PP 1, 5

-The careers and enrichment lead to con- PP students to participate in aspirational careers discussions/PSHE lessons so they 6 tinue to promote understanding of the all have an aspiration for their future. pathways and career choices.
+We have also introduced padlett as a free online service where essential revision can be shared with home.
+We have also produced a 'how parenst can support booklet for year 11, giving some helpful tips to all parents French/Spanish Grammar and translation workbook provided to A Level PP stu- dents (2x French; 1x Spanish) 4 The careers and enrichment lead to continue to promote understanding of the pathways and career choices.
+PP students to participate in aspirational careers discussions/PSHE lessons so they all have an aspiration for their future.
+All studenst will have acreers talk in year 11 with the outcomes shared with home to inform future pathways.
+6